timmolab/pastedrive/README.md

 # PasteDrive

-Never mistype your plate again.
-Tap a plate to copy it and open your parking website — just paste and submit.
+Never mistype your car plate again.
+Tap a saved plate to copy it and open your parking website — just paste and submit.

 ## Features